Opportunities for High School Students

 Opportunities for High school students offered at Portage College range from a selection of university and college courses.
-High school students can take one 100-level university course fee each semester.
-Delivery methods include online, high-flex, and face-to-face learning.
+High school students can take one 100-level university course free each semester.
+Delivery methods include online, hybrid, in-person, and multi-access learning.

 Admission Requirements: